rafaelgou/the-phpjs-local-docs-collection/composer/00-intro.md

 a) You have a project that depends on a number of libraries.

-b) Some of those libraries depend on other libraries .
+b) Some of those libraries depend on other libraries.

-c) You declare the things you depend on
+c) You declare the things you depend on.

 d) Composer finds out which versions of which packages need to be installed, and installs them (meaning it downloads them into your project).